miledrousset/LLMtheso/README.md

 # Documentation and examples
 # Terminal
 # Documentation and examples
+A detailed documentation can be found here with a number of example CSV files in the  folder.

 # Testing and scope of application
 # Web interface
 # API